 Climbing beans do well in some years, but mostly the garden gets too shady for a good crop.
 In some years I have grown Lima beans, Purple King, and ordinary green beans, with varying results.

-Beetroot have done very well in the new deep pots.
+Beetroot did very well in the deep pots.
 The tops also provide delicious greens.

 I admit to buying seedlings, which I sometimes grow in the ground, and sometimes in deep pots.